Frequently asked questions

 - 350 € for food, teaching materials and transportation, monthly

-- 110 € for the Health Insurance, monthly
+- 125 € for the German public Health Insurance, monthly

 There are often special rates for students, e.g. for the cinema or the semesterticket to get around Neu-Ulm and Ulm.
 And there are no tuition fees for international students in the state of Bavaria (only an administration fee - see above (amount varies between universities)).